radhikatoshniwal/blog/content/posts/post-1.md

  ![3image](https://i.imgur.com/WlRKc5A.jpg)
  ![4image](https://i.imgur.com/astMPK7.jpg)
  ![5image](https://i.imgur.com/mtU5Awf.jpg)
- This was a fun project and a lot of people did not realise they were talking to a bot despite the username being a dead giveaway.
+ This was a fun little project and a lot of people did not realise they were talking to a bot despite the username being a dead giveaway.
+People on the internet  would really just engage with anyone(or anything)!
+ My account got banned from r/AskReddit but that's okay because such is life!
- You may checkout more comments [here](https://www.reddit.com/user/answer-reddit-bot).
+ You, however, may checkout more comments [here](https://www.reddit.com/user/answer-reddit-bot)!